-interface interface-list: Specifies a port list, in the format of { interface-type interface-number [ to interface-type interface-number]}&<1-10>, where &<1-10> indicates that you can specify up to 10 port ranges.
+interface interface-list: Specifies a port list, in the format of { interface-type interface-number [to interface-type interface-number] }&<1-10>, where &<1-10> indicates that you can specify up to 10 port ranges.
 The start port and end port of a port range must be of the same type and the end port number must be greater than the start port number.
-A port range defined without the to interface-type interface-number portion comprises only one port.
+A port range defined without the to interface-type i begin: Displays the first line that matches the specified regular expression and all lines that follow.